rap-rep/dominion-simulator/README.md

 ## About

-Dominion simulator project with the ultimate goal of creating a convenient web app for generating simulation results with highly customizable data fetching and flexible automated play decisions.
+Dominion simulator project that does a few things now.
+More documentation and links to project tracking to come.

 This project was created with [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript).

-## Available Scripts
+## Local & Integration Scripts

 ### `npm run dev`

-Run the server in development mode.
+Run the server locally (in development mode)

 ### `npm test`